F.R. de Chateaubriand

 Scope of the projects funded

-In this sector of intervention, the Foundation funds terrestrial and marine biodiversity conservation projects (fauna and flora) that bring sustainable social, economic and environmental benefits, particularly for the poorest communities and that contribute to protecting threatened species.
+In this focus sector, the Foundation funds terrestrial and marine biodiversity conservation projects (fauna and flora) that bring sustainable social, economic and environmental benefits, particularly for the poorest communities and that contribute to protecting threatened species.

 The projects funded by the Foundation take the following factors into account:

-- protection and rehabilitation of particular ecosystems on the grounds of their rich biodiversity or other environmental or human significance (in the protection of particular species; as sources of non-timber products; to combat erosion or desertification; as water abstraction areas, etc.);
+1. protection and rehabilitation of particular ecosystems on the grounds of their rich biodiversity or other environmental or human significance (in the protection of particular species; as sources of non-timber products; to combat erosion or desertification; as water abstraction areas, etc.)

-- protection of animal and plant species, including combating poaching and trafficking;
+2. protection of animal and plant species, including combating poaching and trafficking

-- greenhouse gas mitigation and/or adaptation to climate change.
+3. greenhouse gas mitigation and/or adaptation to climate change

-Since 2008, the Foundation's special fund for the conservation of threatened animal species has enabled numerous species in danger across the world to be protected.
+Since 2008, the Foundation's special fund for the conservation of endangered animal species has enabled numerous species in danger across the world to be protected.
 Find out all of these projects here.

 Specific selection criteria and monitoring apply for this Fund.
 See here.